university-of-york/uoy-design-patterns/src/pages/274-news.md

 component("news-excerpt", {
   "category":"Technologies for the future",
   "title": "Vehicle for success",
+  "date": "1 October 2015",
-  "teaser": "Our computer scientists are driving the latest advances in car electronics.", "poster": "/media/traffic-poster.jpg",
+  "teaser": "Our computer scientists are driving the latest advances in car electronics.", "poster": "/media/traffic-banner.jpg",
   "link":"#"
 });
 </script>

-You can see this in action on the [demo research front page](/research/index.html)
+You can see this in action on the [demo research front page](/templates/research/index.html)

 ## News listing